 He previously held, from 2013 to 2016, the position of Head of the Cooperation Unit at the Agency for sustainable Mediterranean Cities and Territories (AVITEM), while teaching territorial economics and project management in Masters at Aix-Marseille University and at Science Po Grenoble.

 MARC LESCAUDRON is currently evaluator and trainer within Prospective & Cooperation.
-He was programme manager of abilities reinforcement of local actors in Western Africa, in the Mediterranean and in Latin America for 14 years.
+He managed capacity building programmes for local actors in Western Africa, in the Mediterranean and in Latin America during 14 years.
 Within this context, he was in charge of feasibility studies, programmes’ conception and supervision.

-He has a D.E.A in International Relations History from Sorbonne and the Universidade Federal da Bahia (Brazil), a Masters’ Degree in Organisations of Development’s Sociology in the IEDES (Institute for the Study of Economic and Social Development of the University of Paris 1 Sorbonne) and a Master’s Degree in Humanitarian Action and Law from Aix-Marseilles-University, lecturer in the Sorbonne- IEDES and in the Université d’Aix-Marseille since, he practices the principles of the active pedagogy and masters the tools of the participative institutional analysis.
+He has a Masters’ Degree in International Relations History from the Sorbonne and the Universidade Federal da Bahia (Brazil), a Masters’ Degree in Organisations of Development’s Sociology from the IEDES (Institute for the Study of Economic and Social Development of the University of Paris 1 Sorbonne) and a Master’s Degree in Humanitarian Action and Law from Aix-Marseilles-University.

 Finally, he sponsored and led evaluations for several NGO (Non-Governmental Organization) and international organisations in Africa, in the Mediterranean and Asia.